Diligent, Impartial and Transparent Advice Provided By Experts

 The cost of hand or eye damage can be significant

-It has never been more important for dentists to protect themselves against allegations of dental negligence, compensation claims and damage to reputation.
+It has never been more important for medical and veterinary practitioners to protect themselves against allegations of dental negligence, compensation claims and damage to reputation.
 Dental indemnity insurance is crucial but you need to be aware of the differences between policies.

 Most individuals rely on dexterity and hand-eye co-ordination to complete many tasks as part of their job.